apache/wookie/readme.txt

 	<role rolename="widgetadmin"/>
 	<user password="java" roles="widgetadmin" username="java"/>

-	..otherwise you will not be able to login to the admin section of the widget server unlesss you remove the authentication defined in the web.xml file.
+	..otherwise you will not be able to login to the admin section of the widget server unless you remove the authentication defined in the web.xml file.

 Problems - email P.Sharples@bolton.ac.uk